NAVIGATING

 Action

 Listening with data is just the starting point.
-OTII works alongside you as a long-term mental health partner, combining evidence-based insight with lived experience to help address the challenges people face in real working and learning environments.
+OTII works alongside organisations as a long-term mental health partner, combining evidence-based insight with lived experience to help leaders understand challenges, address root causes, and create healthier environments for work and learning.

 In Switzerland, more 10- to 24-year-olds were hospitalised for poor mental health than for physical injuries in 2021.
-This highlights why well-being in education can no longer sit at the margins.
+It’s a reminder that well-being in education can no longer sit at the margins.

 Academic success isn’t a meaningful benchmark of potential if it comes at the expense of a child’s well-being.
-And increasingly, it’s clear that student well-being cannot be separated from the mental health literacy of the adults around them – educators at school and parents at home.
+Prevention starts long before a young person reaches crisis.
+Increasingly, it’s clear that student well-being cannot be separated from the mental health literacy of the adults around them, educators at school and parents at home.

-OTII’s proactive approach supports schools by strengthening the whole ecosystem.
-Alongside helping young people build emotional awareness and reducing stigma early, we measure mental health literacy in adults – because informed, confident adults are better placed to notice risk, respond early, and support children well.
+OTII supports schools by strengthening the whole ecosystem around a child.
+Alongside helping young people build emotional awareness and reducing stigma early, we measure mental health literacy in adults, because informed, confident adults are better placed to notice risk, respond early, and support children well.

 Every school is different, shaped by its people and context.
-OTII offers flexible, evidence-based solutions that give leadership teams a clear, term-by-term view of well-being in students, alongside mental health literacy insights for staff and parents – helping schools spot pressure early and act responsibly.
+OTII offers flexible, evidence-based solutions that give leadership teams a clear, term-by-term view of well-being in students, alongside mental health literacy insights for staff and parents, helping schools spot pressure early, understand what may be driving it, and act responsibly.

 It really does take a village.
-OTII works alongside educators, psychologists, counsellors, and clinicians to support a whole-school approach to mental health – providing structured insight for students from Grade 3 upwards, mental health literacy insight for parents, and appropriate support pathways for staff.
+OTII works alongside educators, psychologists, counsellors, and clinicians to support a whole-school approach to mental health, providing structured insight for students from Grade 3 upwards, mental health literacy insights for parents and staff, and appropriate support pathways where needed.

-These include factors such as workload and role clarity, workplace conflict, bullying, job insecurity, and sustained imbalance between effort and recovery.
-We also account for significant life and career transitions, including parental mental health and menopause – areas where our research and workplace insight are well established..
+These may include factors such as workload and role clarity, workplace conflict, bullying, job insecurity, and sustained imbalance between effort and recovery.

 Not every conversation needs to lead to coaching or therapy.
 Sometimes, what you need most is simply space - to be heard, without judgement or pressure to fix anything.